NetflixUI/restify-graphql/README.md

 for `multipart/form-data` content, which may be useful for GraphQL mutations involving uploading files.

-If the POST body has not yet been parsed, graphql-express will interpret it depending on the provided *Content-Type* header.
+If the POST body has not yet been parsed, graphql-restify will interpret it depending on the provided *Content-Type* header.

   * **`application/json`**: the POST body will be parsed as a JSON